SciRooPlot/SciRooPlot/README.md

   pp5TeV.SetInputID("inputGroupA");
   // you can add the data and layout in the following way: plot[1].AddData("graph2", pp5TeV);
-  // and this cna be done in a similar manner also for ratios: plot[1].AddRatio("graph2", pp5TeV, "graph3", "inputGroupA");
+  // and this can be done in a similar manner also for ratios: plot[1].AddRatio("graph2", pp5TeV, "graph3", "inputGroupA");

   plot[1].AddLegend(0.,0.9);